Eärendil, Bearer of Light

 With this essay, my intent is to gather all those thoughts in one place, and explain this motif as concisely as possible, but at the same time, explore this topic in a way that will give the reader a deep understanding of how Tolkien’s Venus-based symbolism works.

 You can treat this essay as a resource book on what I call ‘Tolkien’s Mythical Astronomy’, and in a way, it is an appendix to ASOIAF Mythical Astronomy by LML.
 Here I study the Tolkienic origins of themes, motifs and patterns GRRM chose to include in his books.

 If we were to name J.R.R.
 Tolkien’s first character from the Legendarium, we should probably chose Earendil.
 In-universe and to be more precise, in Quenya, the tongue of the High Elves, Eärendil means ‘Devoted to the Sea’.
 But this etymology is secondary and the world actually predates both Tolkien and the modern English language itself.

 In his book J.R.R.
 Tolkien.
 A Biography Humphrey Carpenter describes the very beginning of Tolkien’s myth-making process.
-When young Tolkien was studying English Philology, one of his reads was a collection of Old English poems from the 8th or 9th century A.D. attributed to Anglo-Saxon poet Cynewulf – The Advent Lyrics or Crist.
+When young Tolkien was studying English Philology, one of his reads was a collection of Old English poems from the 8th or 9th century A.D. – The Advent Lyrics or Crist.
 As the name suggests, the main theme of the poems is in fact very similar to the theme of this essay series, for their main focus is Advent, the Coming of Christ.